LLNL/Silo/docs/Chapter2-Section3.md

   Use `DBFreeNamescheme()` to free up `...` space associated with a namescheme.

-  Also note that there `...` numerous examples of nameschemes in "tests/nameschemes. c" in `...` Silo source release tarball.
+  Also note that there `...` numerous examples of nameschemes in "tests/nameschemes.c" in `...` Silo source release tarball.

 ---